Palestinians in Israeli custody: Palestinian Prisoners Club

 The Palestinian Prisoners Club is an independent, non-governmental, Palestinian organization which was established in 1993 with around 1,600 members of former Palestinian prisoners who were at least a year in an Israeli jail.
 The purpose of the club is to assist and support the thousands of Palestinian prisoners in Israeli jails.
 The club operates in variety of ways, ranging from legal aid, political action for the release of the prisoners, to aid to the families of prisoners.
 Abdulal al-Anani is the president of the club, and Abdullah Zghari is the club's executive director.
 However, since at least 2011, Qadura Fares has been consistently referred to as the "head" of the Palestinian Prisoners Club, so it is unclear exactly what position Fares actually holds.

 Mohammed Abu Sakha

-In March 2016, Amnesty International launched a campaign to free a Palestinian circus trainer Mohammed Abu Sakha, who is being held without a charge or trial since his arrest in December 2015.
-Shin Bet claims that the reason for the detention is that Sakha is a member of a terrorist organisation.
-The main purposes of the campaign are to put pressure on Israel and to highlight the cases of over 600 other prisoners in similar situation.
-The call has been answered with protests being held around the world.
+In March 2016, Amnesty International launched a campaign to free a Palestinian circus trainer Mohammed Abu Sakha, who was held without a charge or trial since his arrest in December 2015.
+Shin Bet claimed that the reason for the detention is that Sakha is a member of a terrorist organisation.
+The main purposes of the campaign were to put pressure on Israel and to highlight the cases of over 600 other prisoners in similar situation.
+The call was answered with protests being held around the world.

+Sakha was eventually released on 30 August 2017, after being held for almost two years.

+Bushra al-Tawil

+Bushra al-Tawil is a Palestinian journalist, former Palestinian prisoner and prisoners' rights activist from Ramallah who has frequently been held under administrative detention without charge by Israel.
+She is the spokesperson for the Aneen Al-Qaid Media Network, a local news agency specialized in covering news about the Palestinian detainees, and political prisoners.

+Al-Tawil was arrested in 2011 at the age of 18 by Israeli authorities and sentenced to 16 months in prison but freed five months later as part of the Gilad Shalit prisoner exchange.
+On 1 July 2014 she was rearrested and had her former sentence reimposed by a military court, she served the remainder eleven months in prison.
+She was released in May 2015.
+On 1 November 2017 she was again arrested and on 7 November ordered to administrative detention, incarceration without trial or charge.
+She spent eight months in prison.
+On 11 December 2019, she was again arrested again, after Israeli soldiers raided the Umm Al-Sharayet neighbourhood in al-Bireh.
+The arrest came less than a week after the release of her father, who had been held in administrative detention for two years.
+She was sentenced to administrative detention on 16 December, for which she was held in the Hasharon prison in northern Israel.
+She was most recently arrested on 22 March 2022, in Nablus.